About this Website

-Above: The Webb Farmhouse in the meadow at Longwood Gardens.
-A historic Quaker farmstead.
-Image source: Lee J. Stoltzfus
+Above: The Webb Farmhouse, part of a historic Quaker farmstead, overlooking the Meadow Garden at Longwood Gardens.
+Image source: Lee J. Stoltzfus.

 Above: My awkward self-portrait.